 To really dive in to sticking concepts, you will need to have a basic knowledge of music notation, and have a good handle on how to count notes.
 Music notation lessons 1-10 in the first module of Drum Ambition will guide you step by step through this.

-The biggest advantage of understanding sticking concepts is, as I had alluded to, the undeniable fact that it builds drum set control.
+The biggest advantage of understanding sticking concepts is, as I have alluded to, the undeniable fact that it builds drum set control.
 When you have control on the drums, there are some wonderful breakthroughs in musicality, dynamics, speed, power, and endurance.
 While we strive to attain each of these, it is critical to understand that they are all merely byproducts of control.
 If you do not build control on the drum set, you will never truly be able to play freely and unrestricted - those wonderful moments when you sit at an instrument, take a breath, feel the moment, and just play whatever flows.

 If you have any questions relating to this article, please feel free to email [email protected].